 Penn State Brandywine Students only:

 Penn State Brandywine offers a "travel expense reduction" scholarship to Brandywine students who enroll in courses offered on our trips.
-Apply for the Brandywine Global Programs Award.
+Apply by Wednesday, February 1, 2017 for the Brandywine Global Programs Award.

 Penn State Brandywine Scholarship Students: If you are eligible to apply for Brandywine Campus Scholarships, keep in mind that you may be considered for an education abroad scholarship from the Linker Family Trustee fund.
 In the campus scholarship application process, be sure to indicate your interest in international studies.

 The Education Abroad website contains information on a wide variety of scholarship opportunities for Penn State students.

 You will find the Guide to Education Abroad Scholarships and University Office of International Programs Scholarships on this website.
 It contains information and links to several scholarships for which Penn State Brandywine students may be eligible.
 Some of these scholarships are described below, but there may be others for which you are qualified.